Esri/arcgis-enterprise-sdk-resources/Samples/dot net/SOE/SpatialQueryRESTSOE/ReadMe.md

 ### Test the SOE in the ArcGIS Server Services Directory

-1. Open a browser and navigate to the REST services endpoint of the USA map service (URL: `http://<serverdomain>/<webadaptorname>/rest/services/Veg/MapServer`).
+1. Open a browser and navigate to the REST services endpoint of the Vegetation map service (URL: `http://<serverdomain>/<webadaptorname>/rest/services/Veg/MapServer`).
 2. Scroll to the bottom of the above page.
 Click ***SpatialQueryREST*** in ***Supported Extensions***.
 3. Click ***SpatialQuery*** at ***Supported Operations***, which leads to the following URL: